nathantbissell/nathan-game-of-gits/sad-tale.md

 Joffrey Baratheon was the one to do Ned in, but his story was only about to begin, and let me assure you he will DEFINITELY NOT DIE!

-Ned shoulda kept the info to himself and lived
+Ned shoulda kept the info to himself and lived--Xander